adfinis/eslint-config/README.md

             eslint-plugin-import
 ```

-Then add the following to your `.eslintrc.js`
+Then add the following to your `eslint.config.mjs`

 ```js
 import adfinisConfig from "@adfinis/eslint-config";